Dcode99/Blockchain-Healthcare-Project/README.md

 # Python Exectuion

-To execute the python program and work on the blockchain after the network is setup, use the following command from the base directory for this project: "python3 python_programs/main.py"
+To execute the python program and work on the blockchain after the network is setup, use the following command from the base directory for this project: "python3 python_programs/main.py".
+Once executed, the script will run a series of test commands with test output before giving the user a menu of further commands they can run using custom functions to execute on the blockchain.

 # Sources: